hydra3333/vpy_slideshow/README.md

 Many people are wary of downloading exe files etc.   So am I.
 If you are as well, look in the file `Setup.bat` to see what needs downloading and unzipping and placed where;
 and what `portable pip` and `vsrepo` commands you could do yourself in a dos window when cd'd into the right directories.
 Good luck with trying to do it yourself, it's a bit involved.
-Recommend you just review it and to the Setup thing below.
+Recommend you just review it and use the `Setup.bat` thing below.

 #### 2.1 Download the Setup et al